Are Pythons Poisonous or Dangerous?

 Since pythons are non-venomous, they are not poisonous to humans.

-ยฉUwe Bergwitz/Shutterstock.com
+©Uwe Bergwitz/Shutterstock.com

-Pythons are just one of many non-venomous snakes on the planet, making them non-poisonous to humans.
-There are 41 species of python snakes, and none of them are poisonous.
-Most snakes pose a threat to humans because of their venom, but since pythons lack these toxins, the only risk you can have from handling or encountering a python is getting bitten.
-A few species of pythons are equipped with fangs, like theย green tree python, but these fangs are used only to grab and hold onto their prey.ย
+Most snakes that pose a threat to humans are venomous, but since pythons lack venom glands, the only risk you can have from handling or encountering a python is getting bitten.
+A few species of pythons are equipped with unusually big teeth, like the emerald tree boa, but they’re only used to grab prey or defensively.

-It is safer to keep smaller pythons as pets, such as the ball python, childrenโ€™s python, andย blood python.
-The risk of getting bitten and constricted with these smaller species is less than the bigger ones.ย
+It is safer to keep smaller pythons as pets, such as the ball python, children’s python, and blood python.
+The risk of getting bitten and constricted with these smaller species is less than the bigger ones.

 How to Avoid Python Bites

 Pythons are mostly made of muscle, which makes their grip very strong.
 If you are not an expert snake handler, you may want to avoid wrapping pythons around your neck.
-When startled or threatened, there is a tendency that they will tighten their grip around your neck, strangling you.
+When startled or threatened, there is a tendency for they will tighten their grip around your neck, strangling you.
 There are several reasons why a python may bite you, like when they are improperly handled or grabbed or when your hand still has the scent of its last prey.
 However, it is easy to sense if a python is about to bite.
-It pokes up its neck and curls it into an โ€œS.โ€ When you see this, you should leave the python alone.ย
+It pokes up its neck and curls it into an “S.” When you see this, you should leave the python alone.

 Discover the "Monster" Snake 5X Bigger than an Anaconda